-While you’re in town, the Toronto Blue Jays will be in town playing the Angels (followed by a series with the Twins).
-The Rogers Center isn’t Fenway Park, but it’s still pretty cool.
+While you’re in town, the Toronto Blue Jays will be playing the Angels (followed by a series with the Twins).
+The Rogers Centre isn’t Fenway Park, but it’s still pretty cool.
 If you’re lucky and go on a day with good weather (I mean, it’ll be August, so chances are pretty high), the roof to the stadium will be open giving you a lovely view of the CN Tower.
 If you’re more of a soccer fan, you can stick around until the 27th to catch a Toronto Football Club game.
 Go sports team!
 Get a score unit!

 Try not to crane your neck too much, please.